https-www-twitter-com-henry0323389595/buckets.github.io/_posts/2018-08-27-sqlite-changelog.md

 ### Version 2 - Only Track Changes

-There's a lot of duplicate information in the above version (for instance, the created timestamp never changes after INSERT but it recorded twice for every UPDATE).
+There's a lot of duplicate information in the above version (for instance, the created timestamp never changes after INSERT but is recorded twice for every UPDATE).
 This version improves on the other by only recording values that have changed.

 ```sql
 -- Data table